udhos/goben/README.md

 # TLS

-If you want to use TLS, you will need a server-side certificate:
+For TLS, a server-side certificate is required:

     $ openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout key.pem -out cert.pem

+If the certificate is available, goben server listens on TLS socket.
+Otherwise, it falls back to plain TCP.

 --x--